Dundee Utd appeal Edwards' red card against Hearts

 Dundee United have appealed the red card shown to defender Ryan Edwards in Saturday's Scottish Premiership match against Heart of Midlothian.

-The Tannadice captain was sent off by Nick Walsh following a VAR check after a first-half tackle on Andy Halliday.
+The Tannadice captain was sent off for a 29th-minute tackle on Andy Halliday.

-United manager Liam Fox said the 29th-minute decision changed the outcome of the game, as Hearts fought back from going a goal down to win 3-1.
+Referee Nick Walsh initially played on but showed Edwards the red card after checking his monitor on the advice of video assistant referee Chris Graham.

-United will go before the Scottish FA in an attempt to overturn his ban.
+United will go before the Scottish FA in an attempt to overturn the ban Edwards will receive for his dismissal.

-A club statement read: "Dundee United have today sent a notice of claim form to the Scottish Football Association for wrongful dismissal, relating to Ryan Edwards' sending off at Tynecastle Park."
+The visitors were winning 1-0 at Tynecastle when theit centre-back was dismissed but Hearts fought back against the 10 men to win 3-1.

+"My initial reaction was that it's a really, really good tackle," Fox said after the game.

 St Johnstone striker Nicky Clark had the red card he was shown against Rangers reduced to a yellow last week.